-The Belt Minder feature is a supplemental warning to the safety belt warning function.
+The BeltMinder feature is a supplemental warning to the safety belt warning function.
 This feature provides additional reminders to the driver that the driver's safety belt is unbuckled by intermittently sounding a chime and illuminating the safety belt warning lamp in the instrument cluster.

-If Then The driver's safety belt is not The Belt Minder feature is buckled before the vehicle has activated - the safety belt warning reached at least 5 km/h (3 mph) light illuminates and the warning and 1-2 minutes have elapsed chime sounds for 6 seconds every since the ignition switch has been 30 seconds, repeating for turned to ON approximately 5 minutes or until safety belt is buckled.
-The driver's safety belt is buckled The Belt Minder feature will not while the safety belt indicator light activate. is illuminated and the safety belt warning chime is sounding The driver's safety belt is buckled The Belt Minder feature will not before the ignition switch is turned activate. to the ON position
+If Then The driver's safety belt is not The BeltMinder feature is activated - buckled before the vehicle has the safety belt warning light reached at least 5 km/h (3 illuminates and the warning chime mph) and 1-2 minutes have sounds for 6 seconds every 30 elapsed since the ignition seconds, repeating for approximately switch has been turned to 5 minutes or until safety belt is ON buckled.
+The driver's safety belt is The BeltMinder feature will not buckled while the safety belt activate. indicator light is illuminated and the safety belt warning chime is sounding

+If Then

+The driver's safety belt is The BeltMinder feature will not

+buckled before the ignition activate.

+switch is turned to the ON

+position

-The purpose of the Belt Minder is to remind occasional wearers to wear safety belts all of the time.
+The purpose of the BeltMinder is to remind occasional wearers to wear safety belts all of the time.